Carolina BBQ Crockpot Shredded Chicken

 - Each serving has 0 Smart Points.

-- For an Instant Pot, cook the chicken on manual for 12-16 minutes with quick release pressure.
+- For an Instant Pot, cook the chicken on manual for 10-12 minutes with quick release pressure.
 Make sure the chicken is fully cooked before shredding.
+If you're using a Ninja Foodi, use similar cook times.
+You could also use the broil function like I used in my crispy bbq pulled pork recipe for crispy edges.

 - If you'd like to double or triple the recipe adjust the cook time by 30-90 minutes accordingly.